dchest/tweetnacl-js/README.md

        secretKey: ...   // Uint8Array with 32-byte secret key
     }

+#### nacl.box.keyPair.fromSecretKey(secretKey)

+Returns a key pair for box with public key corresponding to the given secret key.

 #### nacl.box(message, nonce, theirPublicKey, mySecretKey)

 Encrypt and authenticates message using peer's public key, our secret key, and